Marine Corps Career Retention Specialist

-The Marine Corps Career Retention Specialist is an enlisted Marine who is responsible to the immediate Commanding Officer for all aspects of retention of enlisted personnel in the United States Marine Corps.
+The Marine Corps Career Counselor is an enlisted Marine who is responsible to the immediate Commanding Officer for all aspects of retention of enlisted personnel in the United States Marine Corps.

 Military occupational specialty designators

-The current military occupational specialty (MOS) designator for Career Retention Specialist is 4821.
+The current military occupational specialty (MOS) designator for Career Counselor is 4821.
 This MOS designator has been changed a couple of times in the first decade of the 21st century and was formerly 0143 and 8421 before that.

 Other titles

 Other titles for the Career Retention Specialist include Career Planner or as the acronym CRS.

 A derogatory term for the unit Career Retention Specialist is Career Jammer, or just Jammer.

 Title change

 As of May 11, 2010, the Career Retention Specialist title was officially changed to "Career Planner."
 All official correspondence in relation to MOS 4821, enlisted Career Planning, and designation letters will reflect this title change.
 The authority for this change is TFRS Message M0099.